 By using only an optimized post and caption, the advertisement took us through the stages of information presentation, to creating desire, and ultimately convinced us to make the purchase.
 This is an example of a CTA campaign that is optimized for conversions.

-Here are some useful tips to make your CTA campaigns more compelling and help optimize them for conversions.
+>Some useful tips to make your CTA campaigns more compelling and conversion-oriented

-First and foremost, always create a CTA button.
+So first and foremost, always create a CTA button.
 Don’t confuse your audience by being creative and giving them a fancy icon, text, or image to click on.
-There are many places on your website to showcase your “artistic flair”, but your CTA is not one of them – this will only result in lost conversions.
+There are many places on your website to showcase your “artistic flair”, but your CTA is not one of them – this will only result in lost conversions & lost opportunities.

-As humans, we’ve become accustomed to the “normal” CTA, in the form of a button.
-We naturally do not like revolutionary change, and the call to action is no different.
-Your audience does not want to have to guess at where your CTA button is.
-They will only react to CTAs that is clean, clear, and stands apart from its surroundings, making them highly recognizable.
-Make it clear and concise what you want the user to do, and you have a better chance of getting them to do it.
+Your audience will only react to CTAs that are clean, clear, and stand apart from their surroundings, making them highly recognizable.
+Be very clear of what you want your user to do via your CTA, and you have a better chance of getting them to do it.

 As a marketer, you can take advantage of the brain’s unconscious propensity to search for repetition or recurring themes and use it to benefit your CTA strategies.